Art Howe: As a coach and manager

-Oscar-winning actor Philip Seymour Hoffman portrayed Howe in the film Moneyball, which dramatized Billy Beane's tactics of using sabermetrics to select players.
-Howe stated that he was unhappy with his portrayal in both the film and the Michael Lewis book it was based on, in which Howe was portrayed as a stubborn traditionalist who refused to follow Beane's plans and a figurehead who submitted while Beane ran the A's from the clubhouse, which differed from the real tanglements of Howe and Beane being more about the former being a team player in utilizing the methods of the latter despite his lingering doubts, with Howe being described in the press as a "good company man".
-Howe said it was unfortunate that Beane's lack of regard for him was that obvious.
+Philip Seymour Hoffman portrayed Howe in the 2011 film Moneyball, which dramatized Beane's tactics of using sabermetrics to select players.
+Howe said he was unhappy with his portrayal in both the film and the 2003 Michael Lewis book it was based on, as a stubborn traditionalist who refused to follow Beane's plans and a figurehead who submitted while Beane ran the A's from the clubhouse.
+Howe described himself as a team player despite his lingering doubts about Beane's methods.
+Howe was described in the press as a "good company man."

-Howe's two years in New York proved highly unsuccessful.
+Howe's two years in New York were unsuccessful.
 The Mets won only 42 percent of their games, the front office went through three general managers, and attendance at Shea Stadium fell.
-Likely the only bright spot was Howe winning his 1000th game as manager on April 20, 2003, winning 7–4 against the Florida Marlins.
-In September 2004, word of Howe's impending firing was leaked to the media two weeks before the season ended, but he was allowed to finish the year.
-Ultimately, the general manager of the club, Omar Minaya, replaced Howe with Willie Randolph, bench coach for the New York Yankees.
+Howe won his 1,000th game as manager on April 20, 2003, in a 7–4 victory against the Florida Marlins.
+In September 2004, word of Howe's impending firing was leaked to the media two weeks before the season ended, but he was allowed to finish the season.
+Ultimately, general manager Omar Minaya replaced Howe with Willie Randolph, bench coach for the New York Yankees.

-On October 16, 2006, Howe was hired as the third base coach and an infield instructor by the Philadelphia Phillies.
-After the Texas Rangers hired Ron Washington – a former coach under Howe in Oakland – as their manager, the Phillies gave Howe permission to speak with the Rangers about any openings in the organization.
+On October 16, 2006, the Philadelphia Phillies hired Howe as the third base coach and an infield instructor.
+After the Texas Rangers hired Ron Washington, a former coach under Howe in Oakland, as their manager, the Phillies gave Howe permission to speak with the Rangers about any openings in the organization.
 On November 7, 2006, Howe was hired by the Rangers as Washington's bench coach.
 He served two years in that role (2007–08) but his contract was not renewed at the end of the Rangers' disappointing 2008 season.

 Managerial record

 Personal life

-Howe is married to his high school sweetheart, Betty.
+Howe is married to his high school sweetheart.
 They have three children and six grandchildren.
+Their son Matt played baseball, reaching Double-A in 2002.

-On May 14, 2020, Howe confirmed that he was in an ICU suffering from Covid-19.
-On May 17, 2020, he was released from the hospital, and sent home, reportedly "weak, but on the mend".
+On May 14, 2020, Howe confirmed that he was in an ICU suffering from COVID-19.
+On May 17, he was released from the hospital, and sent home, reportedly "weak, but on the mend".